 For any organization, outsourcing IT to a managed services provider takes the stress of everyday IT tasks off of your plate.
 In some cases, outsourcing is also a necessary supplement to an internal IT staff that potentially lacks the expertise to keep systems up and running.
 For nonprofits and government contractors specifically, there are four advantages to outsourcing IT that hit them where they need the help.

-Why Nonprofits and Government Contractors Need Outsourced IT
+Why Nonprofits and Government Contractors Need Managed IT

 - Provide Disaster Recovery.
 Organizations with limited IT resources don’t always have a strong disaster recovery strategy – if they have one at all.
 A managed service provider will manage, monitor, and maintain your data backups, keeping you protected in the event of a disaster.